 How can we reduce unconscious bias in the workplace?

-If we aware of our own unconscious bias and are introduced to new processes and tools to minimize the effect of unconscious – we can enhance our decision-making processes substantially.
+When we become aware of our own unconscious bias and are introduced to new processes and tools to minimize the effect of unconscious bias – we can enhance our decision-making processes substantially.

 So what is unconscious bias?

 Our brain automatically tells us that we are safe with people who look, think and act similar to us.

 That was our survival trick on the savannah and still is useful most of the time today.